jsenkiw/fundamentals-of-devops/README.md

 *Install Docker Desktop to run Containers.
 Select WSL 2 at the Installation option instead of Hyper-V.*

-*Had to run docker commands from Administrator Powershell as I could not add my userid to docker-users Group.*
+*Had to run docker commands from Administrator Powershell account as I could not add my userid to docker-users Group.*

-*Due to a Bug in Docker Desktop I had to issue "wsl --unregister docker-desktop" command before starting  it after the initial Docker Desktop launch!*
+*Due to a Bug in Docker Desktop had to issue "wsl --unregister docker-desktop" command before starting it after the initial Docker Desktop launch!*

 **Kubernetes**

 https://kubernetes.io/docs/tasks/tools/

 *Enable Kubernetes in Docker Desktop and download "kubectl" Command Line Tool using above link.*

+### Part 4.
+How to Version, Build, and Test Your Code

+*Git and GitHub Account are required; see notes under Part 1*